rayalex/spark-databricks-observability-demo/README.md

 ### Prometheus Demo
 If configured, you'll be able to see all relevant metrics in Grafana.
 If you're using tagging, you are also able to filter by cluster, job, and other tags.

-The example below shows the CPU usage of each executor in the Spark cluster.
+The example below shows how to configure the basic dashboard to show job metrics over time.

 ![Prometheus Demo](img/prometheus_dashboard.jpg)